Reificios/leetcode/README.md

 Hello, every one!

 This is me, trying to solve LeetCode problems and sharing it with everyone.
-I DO NOT CLAIM THESE TO BE THE BEST/FASTEST ALGORITHM TO SOLVE THESE PROBLEMS (or even a remotle good one lol).
+I DO NOT CLAIM THESE TO BE THE BEST/FASTEST ALGORITHM TO SOLVE THESE PROBLEMS (or even a good one lol).
 I originally intended to solve these to train for interviews but I kinda having fun solving it and don't really care about the it too much.
 It's more like whichever way I can think of how to solve it first is going to be here.
 I don't care about the performance (most of the times) since it's kinda annoting tbh (you already know it when I solve these with Python instead of like C++ or something).